 Everyone, please think of your biggest personal goal.
-For real -- you can take a second.
+For real — you can take a second.
 You've got to feel this to learn it.
 Take a few seconds and think of your personal biggest goal, okay?
 Imagine deciding right now that you're going to do it.
 Imagine telling someone that you meet today what you're going to do.
-Imagine their congratulations and their high image of you.
+Imagine their congratulations, and their high image of you.
 Doesn't it feel good to say it out loud?
 Don't you feel one step closer already, like it's already becoming part of your identity?

 Well, bad news: you should have kept your mouth shut, because that good feeling now will make you less likely to do it.
-Repeated psychology tests have proven that telling someone your goal makes it less likely to happen.
+The repeated psychology tests have proven that telling someone your goal makes it less likely to happen.
 Any time you have a goal, there are some steps that need to be done, some work that needs to be done in order to achieve it.
-Ideally, you would not be satisfied until you had actually done the work.
+Ideally you would not be satisfied until you'd actually done the work.
 But when you tell someone your goal and they acknowledge it, psychologists have found that it's called a "social reality."
 The mind is kind of tricked into feeling that it's already done.
-And then, because you felt that satisfaction, you're less motivated to do the actual hard work necessary.
+And then because you've felt that satisfaction, you're less motivated to do the actual hard work necessary.

-2:28 So, if this is true, what can we do?
+So if this is true, what can we do?
 Well, you could resist the temptation to announce your goal.
-You can delay the gratification that the social acknowledgement brings, and you can understand that your mind mistakes the talking for the doing.
+You can delay the gratification that the social acknowledgment brings, and you can understand that your mind mistakes the talking for the doing.
 But if you do need to talk about something, you can state it in a way that gives you no satisfaction, such as, "I really want to run this marathon, so I need to train five times a week and kick my ass if I don't, okay?"

 So audience, next time you're tempted to tell someone your goal, what will you say?